thunderhoser/StormLabeler/README.md

 FOOOO

 The left panel shows maximum reflectivity from 1-3 km above ground level (AGL), and the right panel shows maximum vorticity from 2-4 km AGL.
-Both grids are $32 \times 32$ with 1.5-km spacing ($48 \times 48$ km) and rotated so that storm motion is towards the right.
+Both grids are 32 x 32 with 1.5-km spacing (48 x 48 km) and rotated so that storm motion is towards the right.
 Colour bars are omitted from the images to be labeled.
 However, if you need them as a reference, an image with colour bars is shown below.
 The colour scheme (correspondence of colour to value) is the same for every storm.

 FOOOOO

 To draw a new polygon (area that supports tornado production), click on "New ROI".
 Left-click for a new vertex and right-click to close the polygon.
 If you accidentally draw an invalid polygon (with less than 3 vertices), don't worry; the script will ignore it.
 Once you are finished (you've outlined all the areas that, in your mind, support tornado production), click "Finish".
 If the storm contains **no** areas that support tornado production, you can just click "Finish" right away without drawing anything.
 After clicking "Finish", the script will save your polygons to a file and display the next image.
 There are 400 images, but **don't feel obligated to label them all**.
-Just label as many as you want then kill the script (by pressing "Ctrl + C" in the terminal).
+Just label as many as you want then kill the script (by pressing `Ctrl + C` in the terminal).

 # Sending Results